bluekvirus/Stage.js/implementation/HOWTO.md

 ####Use parentCt/Ctx/Region?

 Before you move on, there is one more thing in this event section we want to clarify.
-If you use `region=""` in your template to define regions in a *Context*/*View*, your sub-view instances within those regions will receive a `parentCt` property upon showing which should help you find its parent container view instance.
+Your sub-view instances within template regions will receive a `parentCt` property upon showing which should help you find their parent view instance.

 This is helpful when you want to achieve **collaborations** between sub-views by using event managed by the parent.
 ```
 //Good
 subViewA {
 	...
-	parentCt.trigger('co-op', data);
+	parentCt.trigger('co-op-event', data, [options]);
 	...
 }
 parentCt.onCoOp: